-Not likely.
-If the parties intend to structure the acquisition as a taxqualified reorganisation transaction (merger, company split, etc), then the consideration must solely consist in stock of the acquiring company.
+This is not likely.
+If the parties intend to structure the acquisition as a tax-qualified reorganisation transaction (merger, company split, etc), then the consideration must solely consist of stock of the acquiring company.
 However, in the case of typical acquisitions between unrelated third parties (rather than a business combination or integration), it is rare that the requirements for a tax-qualified reorganisation are met.

-That is, where there is no shareholding relationship between the acquiring company and the target company prior to the acquisition, the acquisition will not qualify as a tax-qualified reorganisation, unless such acquisition satisfies the requirements so that there will be formed a joint business operation between the parties (ie, (i) the businesses of the parties are related to each other; (ii) 80 per cent or more of the employees continue to be engaged in the business concerned and the primary businesses are continued; (iii) the ratio of the size of the businesses of the parties is within a range of 1:5 or the key management members remain the same; and (iv) with certain exceptions, where the ownership structure resulting from the transaction is expected to continue within the applicable parameters).
+That is, where there is no shareholding relationship between the acquiring company and the target company prior to the acquisition, the acquisition will not qualify as a tax-qualified reorganisation, unless such acquisition satisfies the requirements so that there will be formed a joint business operation between the parties, ie:

+- the businesses of the parties are related to each other; - 80 per cent or more of the employees continue to be engaged in the business concerned and the primary businesses are continued; - the ratio of the size of the businesses of the parties is within a range of 1:5 or the key management members remain the same; - with certain exceptions, the ownership structure resulting from the transaction is expected to continue within the applicable parameters).